Automation Technician Training Course Outline

 - Differentiate between a cycloconverter and an inverter.

-- Explain the basic operation of a variable frequency drive.
+- Explain the basic operation of a Variable Frequency Drive (VFD)

 This module covers a wide variety of topics relating to digital electronics including number systems, logic gates, flip flops and counters.
 Boolean algebra and DeMorgan's theorem is also introduced as well as troubleshooting and problem solving techniques for digital logic circuits.
 The logic gates presented in the module include AND, OR, NOR, NAND and inverters.